Code reference information

 If you don't want the popup to appear automatically, clear the Show the parameter info popup in ... milliseconds checkbox.

 You can get quick information for any symbol right from the editor by means of the Quick Documentation feature.
-It shows you code documentation in a popup as you hover the mouse over code elements.
+It shows you code documentation in a popup as you hover over code elements.
 Note that the symbol must be supplied with documentation comments created in accordance with the Javadoc markup or with the SDK documentation.

 Quick Documentation in a popup